TheLastMonkey/Link_Scraper_Util_with_GUI/README.md

 # Link Scraper w/ GUI Regex and output file

 #### Description
-This script will scrape a web page or file for its links and return those links which can optionally be ran through regex as well as the output to a file.
+This script will scrape a web page or html file for its links and return those links which can optionally be ran through regex as well as output to a file.
  If no output file is specified links are only printed to the console.
 Comes with a simple GUI.